DMeurer/small-projects/CONTRIBUTING.md

 If you want to add comments or more documentary to a something you can edit the existing file.

+To contribute a new project make sure u did this

+- Add comments to your code.
+Nobody will understand your code if you don't comment it.
+- Every new script will get its own folder **with a README.md file**.
+- Note your requirements.
+Write your requirements in the read-me file or in a different file called requirements.
+- The folder with the new project has to be in the folder of the right language/framework.
+- If you made a new script, add your project-name to the projects.json.
+If your language/framework doesn't exist in this file, create a new array in the json file whit the name of your language/framework.

 ### Pull Requests

 The process described here has several goals: